-In a large mixing bowl add almond flour, cinnamon, xanthan gum and baking powder.
-Whisk to combine all dry ingredients together.
+In a large mixing bowl, add almond flour, cinnamon, xanthan gum, and baking powder.
+Whisk to combine all dry ingredients.

-Pour the beaten egg mixture, melted coconut oil and coconut cream onto the bowl with almond flour.
-Make sure the oil is not burning hot or it will 'cook' your eggs.
-Otherwise cold eggs will solidify coconut oil so make sure all ingredients are at similar temperature.
+Pour the beaten egg mixture, melted coconut oil, and coconut cream onto the bowl with almond flour.
+Make sure the oil is not burning hot, or it will 'cook' your eggs.
+Otherwise, cold eggs will solidify coconut oil, so make sure all the ingredients are at a similar temperature.

-Combine with a spoon until a thick muffin batter form.
-The batter is grainy because of the use of almond flour and it is normal.
+Combine with a spoon until a thick muffin batter forms.
+The batter is grainy because of the use of almond flour, and it is normal.

 Fill the 12 muffin paper cups evenly with the zucchini muffin batter.
-I used a mechanical ice cream scoop to precisely measure the same quantity of batter for each muffins.
+I used a mechanical ice cream scoop to precisely measure the same quantity of batter for each muffin.

-Bake for 20-25 minutes at 180°C (350°F) or until a skewer inserted in the center of one muffin come out clean.
+Bake for 20-25 minutes at 180°C (350°F) or until a skewer inserted in the center of one muffin comes out clean.

-Cool the muffins 10 minutes in the tray then transfer on a cooling rack.
+Cool the muffins 10 minutes in the tray, then transfer them on a cooling rack.

 Cool at least 1 hour before eating.
-The longer you wait the better the texture will be.
-I recommend you wait until they reach room temperature, can take 4 hours or overnight.
+The longer you wait, the better the texture will be.
+I recommend you wait until they reach room temperature, it can take 4 hours or overnight.

-Store in an airtight muffin box in the pantry for 3 days or freeze in zip bags or airtight box.
+Store in an airtight muffin box in the pantry for 3 days or freeze in ziplock bags or airtight box.
 Defrost the day before on a rack.

-Sugar free chocolate chips swap: you can use chopped pecan, walnuts or cocoa nibs if preferred.
+Sugar-free chocolate chips swap: you can use chopped pecans, walnuts, or cocoa nibs if preferred.